Mohamed-Elhawary/tasker/README.md

 ## Features

-* Depneding on local storage to save the tasks from lost.
+* Depending on local storage to save the tasks from lost.

 * Adding the date and time for each created task.